-- All expressions and sub-expressions must be of type bool, enum, or int.
-The latter may have a range. - Regarding boolean-typed expressions (resulting in a boolean as value): - Boolean literals (false and true) are supported. - Boolean-typed constants are supported. - Boolean-typed discrete variables are supported. - Boolean-typed algebraic variables are supported. - Boolean-typed received values. - Binary operators and, or, => and <=> on boolean-typed arguments are supported. - Binary operators = and != on boolean, enum and integer-typed arguments are supported. - Binary operators <, <=, > and >= on integer-typed arguments are supported. - Unary operator not on boolean-typed arguments is supported. - Location references are supported. - if expressions with a boolean-typed result are supported. - switch expressions with a boolean-typed result, and supported switch and key values, are supported. - Cast expressions on boolean-typed arguments that don't change the type are supported. - Regarding enumeration-typed expressions (resulting in an enumeration literal as value): - Enumeration literals are supported. - Enumeration-typed constants are supported. - Enumeration-typed discrete variables are supported. - Enumeration-typed algebraic variables are supported. - Enumeration-typed received values. - if expressions with an enumeration-typed result are supported. - switch expressions with an enumeration-typed result, and supported switch and key values, are supported. - Cast expressions on enumeration-typed arguments that don't change the type are supported.
+- The supervisory kind of automata is ignored. - Multi-assignments are not supported.
+Multiple assignments on an edge is supported. - Urgent locations and edges are not supported. - Regarding expressions: - All expressions and sub-expressions must be of type bool, enum, or int.
+The latter may have a range. - $\circ~$ Regarding boolean-typed expressions (resulting in a boolean as value): - Boolean literals (false and true) are supported. - Boolean-typed constants are supported. - Boolean-typed discrete variables are supported. - Boolean-typed input variables are supported. - Boolean-typed algebraic variables are supported. - Boolean-typed received values. - Binary operators and, or, => and <=> on boolean-typed arguments are supported. - Binary operators = and != on boolean, enum and integer-typed arguments are supported. - Binary operators <, <=, > and >= on integer-typed arguments are supported. - Unary operator not on boolean-typed arguments is supported. - Location references are supported. - if expressions with a boolean-typed result are supported. - switch expressions with a boolean-typed result, and supported switch and key values, are supported. - Cast expressions on boolean-typed arguments that don't change the type are supported. - Regarding enumeration-typed expressions (resulting in an enumeration literal as value): - Enumeration literals are supported. - Enumeration-typed constants are supported. - Enumeration-typed discrete variables are supported. - Enumeration-typed input variables are supported. - Enumeration-typed algebraic variables are supported. - Enumeration-typed received values. - if expressions with an enumeration-typed result are supported. - switch expressions with an enumeration-typed result, and supported switch and key values, are supported. - Cast expressions on enumeration-typed arguments that don't change the type are supported. - Regarding integer-typed expressions (resulting in an integer as value): - Integer literals are supported.

-- Regarding integer-typed expressions (resulting in an integer as value): - Integer literals are supported. - Integer-typed constants are supported. - Integer-typed discrete variables are supported. - Integer-typed algebraic variables are supported. - Integer-typed received values. - Binary operators +, and on integer-typed arguments are supported. - Binary operators div and mod on positive divisors are supported. - Unary operators and + on integer-typed arguments are supported. - if expressions with an integer-typed result are supported. - switch expressions with an integer-typed result, and supported switch and key values, are supported. - Cast expressions on integer-typed arguments that don't change the type are supported. - Regarding other concepts: - Initialization predicates in components are not supported, unless they are statically evaluable to true. - Invariants are not supported, unless they do not pose any restriction. - I/O declarations are ignored.
+- Integer-typed constants are supported. - Integer-typed discrete variables are supported. - Integer-typed input variables are supported. - Integer-typed algebraic variables are supported. - Integer-typed received values. - Binary operators +, \ and on integer-typed arguments are supported. - Binary operators div and mod on positive divisors are supported. - Unary operators and + on integer-typed arguments are supported. - if expressions with an integer-typed result are supported. - switch expressions with an integer-typed result, and supported switch and key values, are supported. - Cast expressions on integer-typed arguments that don't change the type are supported. - Regarding other concepts: - State invariants that depend on input variables are not supported. - $\circ$ I/O declarations are ignored.
 A warning is printed if a CIF/SVG input declaration is encountered. - Annotations are ignored.